ukmda/ukmda-dataprocessing/README.md

 analysis
 --------
-Some python scripts to analyse UFO data with RMS or WMPL, curate UFO data and solve orbits after converting to RMS format.
-These will be merged into the ukmon_pylib module at some point.
+Some powershell scripts to analyse data with RMS or WMPL, and solve orbits after converting to RMS format.

 archive
 -------